I have mixed feelings about Christmas decorations. Often, I like them. Rarely do I find them inspiring.

 Here is the earliest known photo I took of Mr. Dylan's holiday oeuvre.

 If a professional decorating staff was enlisted, their work was subtle to the point of being invisible, deeply disguised by a faux-naïve approach that recalls Matisse or Chagall.
-The string of lights seemed to say, "We have been casually tossed into this hedge by someone in a hurry."
-But of course, this was no randomly displayed, haphazardly arranged, string of colored bulbs.
-What we had here was the work of Bob Dylan: prolific poet and songwriter, painter, filmmaker, paterfamilias to a whole generation of creative offspring, gate welder, patron of Christmas, born-again Christian and born-again Jew, seer, genius.
+The string of lights seems to say, "We have been casually tossed into this hedge by someone in a hurry."
+But of course, this is no randomly displayed, haphazardly arranged, string of colored bulbs.
+What we have here is the work of Bob Dylan: prolific poet and songwriter, painter, filmmaker, paterfamilias to a whole generation of creative offspring, gate welder, patron of Christmas, born-again Christian and born-again Jew, seer, genius.

 So I returned the following year, in 2009, to once again stare at the ever more erratically shaped curvilinear lines.

 Having grown up in a world where nothing Bob Dylan has ever done is considered too small to merit serious consideration and scrutiny, this was the year I began to wonder if these lights contained a deeper meaning.
 Using Christmas lights as a medium, was there something beneath the surface that Mr. Dylan was trying to tell us?

 I decided to embark on a multi-year quest.
 My goal: to contribute to the existing body of knowledge about this legendary artist.
 Thus did I return, season after season, much like the holidays themselves, as I sought to uncover the subtext behind these deceptively simple annual statements.

 The serious student of Mr. Dylan will not be surprised to learn that careful examination did indeed reveal many hidden layers.
 What first appeared random was, in fact, the complete opposite.